');

 About Richmond, KS

-Richmond is a small community in Kansas with a population of 504 residents.
-The median household income is $56,458 per year, which is near the national average.
-The median age in Richmond is 40.4 years.
+Richmond is a small community located in Kansas with a population of 504 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $56,458 per year, which is 25% below the national median of $75,149.
+The median age of 40.4 years is close to the US median age of 38.9 years.

 How Richmond Ranks in Kansas